aswerkljh/esix-e621-tag-checker/README.md

     },
     'monitoring': {
-        'check_interval_minutes': 30,  # This is a fallback, the real setting is stored in the database 'max_posts_per_check': 1       # Posts to fetch per check, only 1 is needed so do not edit this },
+        'check_interval_minutes': 30,  # This is a fallback, the real setting is stored in the database 'max_posts_per_check': 1       # Posts to fetch per check, only 1 is needed so do not edit this     TODO: remove },
     'priority_tags': [
         # This is a fallback, the real setting is stored in the database